TeekshaHarish/FunFusion/README.md

 ## Installation

 Since GameZoneX is a client-side web application, you can simply access it through your web browser without any installation.

-[Visit Website](https://gamezonex.onrender.com/)
+Run the index.html file present in the root directory [Visit Website](https://gamezonex.onrender.com/)

 ## Usage